surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hide data in pivot

-To hide pivoted data 1st column in visualization, choose pivot hide first, to hide the last column choose pivot hide last in data section under datasets.
+To hide 1st columnpivoted data  in visualization, choose pivot hide first, to hide the last column choose pivot hide last in data section under datasets.

 ## Pin or Remove Pin